DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 DASimpleFoamReverseAD -help
 </pre>

-It should see some basic information of DASimpleFoamReverseAD.
+It should see some basic information about DASimpleFoamReverseAD.

 {% include note.html content="We use CodiPack to differentiate the OpenFOAM libraries." %}

 After OpenFOAM-v1812-ADR is compiled and verified, we need to link all the compiled AD libraries to the original OpenFOAM-v1812 folder.
-Note that we need to link the relative path because we want this to be portable.
+Note that we need to link the relative path so that this is portable.

 <pre>
 cd $DAFOAM_ROOT_PATH/OpenFOAM/OpenFOAM-v1812/platforms/*/lib && \